NavInfoNC/ncserver/README.rst

 `中文 <docs/README.chs.rst>`__ | English

-.. __Chinese: README.chs.rst

 **ncserver** is a C++ HTTP service framework based on FastCGI.
-In NavInfo, all our navigation related services(routing, poi seaching, traffic information etc) are based on this framework.
+In NavInfo, all our navigation related services(routing, poi searching, traffic information etc) are based on this framework.

 .. image:: docs/architecture.png